brunokoga/Montevideo/monsters_dir/creatureTypes.md

 - d8 Hit Die.
 - Base attack bonus equal to 3/4 total Hit Dice (medium progression).
 - Good Fortitude saves.
 - Skill points equal to 2 + Int modifier (minimum 1) per Hit Die.
 Some plant creatures, however, are mindless and gain no skill points or feats.
-The following are class skills for plants: [Perception](../skills/perception#_perception) and [Stealth](../skills/stealth#_stealth).
+The following are class skills for plants: [Perception](../skill_dir/perception#_perception and [Stealth](../skill_dir/stealth#_stealth).

 **Traits** : A plant creature possesses the following traits (unless otherwise noted in a creature's entry).

 - Low-light vision.
-- Immunity to all mind-affecting effects (charms, compulsions, morale effects, patterns, and phantasms).
+- Immunity to all mind-affecting effects (charms, compulsions, morale effects, patterns, and phantasms.
 - Immunity to paralysis, poison, polymorph, sleep effects, and stunning.
 - Proficient with its natural weapons only.
 - Not proficient with armor.